Machine Unlearning: A Comprehensive Survey: Traditional Centralized Machine Unlearning

-As we introduced above, we know that the primary goal of exact unlearning is to reduce the computation cost of retraining a new model by transforming the original learning algorithms into an ensembling form.
+Exact unlearning aims to mitigate the computation cost when retraining a new model by transforming the original learning algorithms into an ensembling form.
 It divides the stochasticity and incrementality into several sub-models to reduce their influence.
-However, to some extent, they sacrificed the storage cost because they needed to store the whole training dataset in a divided form.
-In \cite{cao2015towards}, \citeauthor{cao2015towards} transformed the traditional ML algorithms into a summation form.
-When an unlearning requirement comes, they only need to update several summations, ensuring the process runs faster than retraining from scratch. \citeauthor{bourtoule2021machine} proposed SISA \cite{bourtoule2021machine}, which is short for Sharded, Isolated, Sliced, and Aggregated training.
-SISA divided the full data into shards and trained models separately in each shard.
-For unlearning, they simply need to retrain the shard that includes the erased data. \citeauthor{wu2022puma} \cite{wu2022puma} proposed a framework that precisely models the influence of each training data point on the model concerning various performance criteria and removes the influence of the data that is required to delete. \citeauthor{golatkar2021mixed} \cite{golatkar2021mixed} proposed an unlearning method on deep networks, splitting the trained model into two parts.
-The core part based on the data will not delete, and the unlearning part on the erased data with parameters bound.
-These methods are efficient in computation, but they sacrifice the storage space to store the intermediate training parameters of different slices and the related training sub-sets.
+However, to some extent, they sacrificed the storage cost because they needed to store the whole training dataset in a divided form. \begin{itemize}[itemsep=0pt, parsep=0pt, leftmargin=*] \item In \cite{cao2015towards}, \citeauthor{cao2015towards} transformed the traditional ML algorithms into a summation form.
+They are only required to update several summations when an unlearning requirement comes, ensuring the method runs faster than retraining from scratch. \item SISA \cite{bourtoule2021machine} is a representative exact unlearning algorithm, which splits the full training dataset into shards and trained models separately in each shard.
+For unlearning, they simply need to retrain the shard that includes the erased data. \item Study \cite{wu2022puma} proposed a framework that precisely models the impact of individual training sample on the model concerning various performance criteria and removes the impact of samples that are required to be removed. \item \citeauthor{golatkar2021mixed} \cite{golatkar2021mixed} proposed an unlearning method on deep networks, splitting the trained model into two parts.
+The core part based on the data will not be deleted, and the unlearning part with the erased data will be unlearned with parameters bound. \end{itemize} These methods are efficient in computation, but they sacrifice the storage space to store the intermediate training parameters of different slices and the related training sub-sets.